wp-plugins/social-polls-by-opinionstage/readme.txt

 Users can either share the poll question from the social (e.g. Facebook & Twitter) sharing buttons that are displayed on the top of the poll or by sharing the social sharing dialog that is displayed automatically after they vote in the poll.
 Opinion Stage never shares anything on the users' behalf without getting explicit permission for it.

-= What are the benifits of using social polls? =
+= What are the benefits of using social polls? =

 Using social polls offer the following main benefits: (1) improves user engagement on the site (2) drives traffic from social networks to the site (3) allow you to discover the the person behind the opinion (4) serves as a great tool for running elections & contests (5) allow you to gather contact, social & demographic information from the poll participants

-= What types of polls do you support? =
+= What types of online polls do you support? =

 We support both regular multiple-sided polls and a special head-to-head poll flavor (for the 2-sided polls)